 After spending a couple nights in a holding pattern in parking lots at a Cabela’s in Maine then a Walmart in New Hampshire, we finally packed up the car with drinks and snacks for the road and a hour or so drive later, we found ourselves already in Portsmouth – 68 miles later!
 We didn’t even get a chance to start eating our Peanut Butter m&m’s.
 Sad, I know.

 After leaving Vermont, we headed east and rolled into White Mountain National Forest near Gilead, Maine.
 We stopped along the Wild River and immediately became aware of our surroundings: birds singing, not another person or car in sight, the freshest air we’ve ever smelled, the cool shade of the trees with sun occasionally poking through, and the peaceful sound of the flowing water.
-With a billion moving pieces and living things constantly around us, there aren’t many things in the world that can be called perfect, but this moment was perfection.

 After over a year of planning, countless emails, pitches, grant applications, conference calls, and meetings, the day to hook up the Airstream and hit the road arrived.
 Our journey to our first state project in Vermont included a pit stop at Niagra Falls to kickstart our new nomadic life on the road.